 Another Sandusky gem, the Merry-Go-Round Museum opened in 1990.
 The museum has dozens of hand-carved carousel horses, giraffes, and tigers and an indoor Allan Herschell Carousel that’s been beautifully restored and ready to take a ride on.
 You’ll learn about the three styles of carousels, watch a carver at work, and understand the meaning of the “glamour side” of a carousel horse.

-puss under skin after accutane Have you been to any of these awesome seven spots?
+Have you been to any of these seven awesome places you won’t believe exist in Ohio?
 Please let me know in the comment section which one is your favorite!